kongkl/ECE387_Trellis/README.md

   <br />

-  Currently not all button light up.
+  Currently not all buttons light up.
   This is due to a soldering issue, but I do not have a soldering iron with me to fix this.